Missouri Court Records

 Obtaining Criminal Court Records

-Criminal court records in Missouri are accessible by the public.
+Criminal court records in Missouri are generally accessible by the public.
 Those interested in viewing or obtaining the records can either locate the court where the original case was heard and filed and orally request for the record.
 There are also options of asking for it via mail or online.

 Each court in Missouri has its set of procedures that must be followed when trying to obtain the paper or electronic records.
 Members of the public will have to follow these procedures if they hope to get the records.